 Promote a sense of clarity and mental ease by incorporating recipes into your life that help build serotonin levels.
 For a little meal inspiration try this Roasted Butternut Squash Soup, Carrot and Soba Noodles with Sea Vegetables, Cucumber Pinwheels with Sun-dried Tomato Avocado Pesto, Colorful Peanut Tofu Veggie Bowl with Glass Noodles, Soft Tacos with Walnut Meat, Fancy Pesto Potato Salad, Mushroom and Zucchini Burger with Radicchio Slaw, or this Tahini-Roasted Cauliflower with Lemony Herb Oil.

 To further improve your mood, check out Elevate Your Mood and Get Happy with These 11 Foods.
-We also highly recommend downloading our Food Monster App, which is available for both Android and iPhone, and can also be found on Instagram and Facebook.
-The app has more than 10,000 plant-based, allergy-friendly recipes, and subscribers gain access to new recipes every day.
+We also highly recommend downloading our Food Monster App, which is available for iPhone, and can also be found on Instagram and Facebook.
+The app has more than 15,000 plant-based, allergy-friendly recipes, and subscribers gain access to new recipes every day.
 Check it out!